top of page

 What should I do if I am struggling with depression?

 Contact your doctor.
-Depression is medical condition that requires doctors care just like any medical condition.
+Depression is a medical condition that requires doctors' care just like any medical condition.
 If experiencing suicidal thoughts call or text 988 or go to the nearest Emergency Room.
-If you are a child or teen, call or text 988, tell a parent, guidance counselor or another trusted adult.
+If you are a child or teen, call or text 988, tell a parent, guidance counselor, or another trusted adult.

 Sources: National Institute of Health.
 “Major Depression.”
 National Institute of Mental Health, U.S. Department of Health and Human Services, 1 Jan.
 2022, https://www.nimh.nih.gov/health/statistics/major-depression.